AdobeDocs/workfront.pt-BR/help/quicksilver/resource-mgmt/resource-mgmt-overview/get-started-resource-management.md

   >You do not have to be a Resource Manager to use the Resource Planner, Scenario Planner, or the Workload Balancer.
 -->

-Para obter informações sobre o acesso necessário aos recursos de orçamento, consulte o artigo [Acesso necessário aos recursos do orçamento](../../resource-mgmt/resource-planning/access-needed-to-budget-resources.md).
+Para obter informações sobre o acesso necessário a recursos de orçamento, consulte o artigo [Acesso necessário a recursos de orçamento](../../resource-mgmt/resource-planning/access-needed-to-budget-resources.md).

 Para obter informações sobre o acesso necessário para gerenciar recursos no Balanceador de carga de trabalho, consulte [Acesso necessário para gerenciar recursos no Balanceador de carga de trabalho](../../resource-mgmt/workload-balancer/access-needed-manage-resources-balancer.md).